 You can apply what you learn in almost any birth class to laboring in water, though some people interested in water birth enjoy learning more about unmedicated and calm birthing environments like the Leboyer Method created by Frédérick Leboyer, French Obstetrician and author of Birth Without Violence.

-The Alexander Technique is a movement method to train your body to find ease and flexibility.
-Along with Prenatal Yoga, Spinning Babies, training with a prenatal fitness specialist, working with a pelvic floor physical therapist and scheduling pregnancy safe body work like acupuncture, massage, and chiropractic care, The Alexander Technique can help create space in the body as a way of preparing for delivery.
-Preparing your body for delivery is complement to traditional childbirth education that focuses more on information and emotional preparations.
+The Alexander Technique is a method that helps your body find ease and flexibility through movement.
+It can be combined with other techniques like Prenatal Yoga, Spinning Babies, training with a prenatal fitness specialist, working with a pelvic floor physical therapist, and scheduling pregnancy-safe bodywork such as acupuncture, massage, and chiropractic care.
+These techniques can help create space in your body and prepare it for delivery.
+This is a complement to traditional childbirth education, which mainly focuses on providing information and emotional support.

 Are childbirth classes really necessary?